 Poor construction soils often have:

-- Lots of topsoil.
-This has little strength and must be stripped.
+- A lot of topsoil.
+This has low strength and must be stripped in almost all situations

-- Fine soils (clays, loess and silts) are hard to compact and water erodes and weakens them.
+- Fine soils (clays, loess and silts) are hard to compact.
+Water erodes and weakens them